openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 $ kubectl logs -f $(kubectl get po -l "app=nginxingress,component=controller" -o jsonpath="{.items[0].metadata.name}")
 ```

-## 2.0 SSL and custom domains for functions
+## 2.0 TLS and custom domains for functions

 This part builds on part 1.0 and now enables custom domains for any of your functions.
 You will need to have installed OpenFaaS and an IngressController.
 For TLS, which is optional you need to have cert-manager and at least one `Issuer`.